DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-23-user-research-aug-22.md

 ### Results

-This design tweak didn’t change user behaviour.
+This design tweak did not change user behaviour.
 A [more substantial redesign](/publish-teacher-training-courses/iteration-aug-23) is needed to bring ‘About the organisation’ into the user journey.

 ## Statuses